 Data caps can be a hindrance, particularly if you use the newest technologies, such as Smart TVs capable of 4k video streaming.
-Unlimited internet plans are available with cable internet and fiber, at an extra cost of course.
+Unlimited internet plans, such as these plans, are available with cable internet and fiber, at an extra cost of course.
 For most average households the caps of around 500GB to 1TB (terabyte) that come with typical high-speed home internet plans are usually plenty sufficient.
 For example, my own high-speed internet plan comes with a terabyte of data.

 Even with multiple people streaming Netflix, live streaming television broadcasts, and downloading and playing online games, I barely use half of that allowance in a month.
 DSL caps tend to be closer to the 150GB range so you will want to steer clear of this connection type if you are a heavy user.